mayank22785/blog/_posts/2015-10-26-aws-inspector-introduction.md

 ##How does it work?

 ###1.
 Install agents on EC2 instances

 This Inspector agent collects all the data from ec2 instances to the Inspector.
-Agent can be installed as in;
-Download "`wget https://s3-us-west-2.amazonaws.com/inspector.agent.us-west-2/latest/install" and "sudo bash install`".
+Agent can be installed by downloading from "`wget https://s3-us-west2.amazonaws.com/inspector.agent.us-west-2/latest/install" and "sudo bash install`".

-Can start / stop the agent by "`sudo /etc/init.d/inspector start/stop`"
+Can start / stop the agent by
+	"`sudo /etc/init.d/inspector start/stop`"

+By default Amazon Linux ships with agents installed.

 ###2.
 Tag
-	Tag the instances with application specific information; a clooection of AWS resources that counts for your application.
+Tag the instances with application specific information; a collection of AWS resources that counts for your application.

 ###3.
 Configure Amazon Inspector
-	Create an assessment, give it a logical name
+- Create an assessment, give it a logical name
-	Add Set-of-Rules required for assessment
+- Add Set-of-Rules required for assessment
-	Define the deuration of the assessment
+- Define the duration of the assessment

-![Assessment overview][9]
+> ![Assessment overview][9]
 Image Source: AWS Website

 ###4.
 Start the assessment
 ###5.
 Exercise the application
 Manually testing the application, automation etc

 	As, the application being exercised, an Inspector agents running on each instances collects file system, process and network activities.
 Agents also collects the information about other AWS services used by the application like s3 endpoints, network traffic between ensctances.
 All these informations from agents provides Inspector a complete understanding of the application.
-All the collected data is analyzed and compared against the set of built-in security rules selected in Step:3
+All the collected data is analyzed and compared against the set of built-in security rules selected in **Step:3**

 ###6: The Report
-	After the assessment, Inspector genrates a detailed report of any vulnerability or complaince issue and priortize steps for remideations.
+After the assessment, Inspector generates a detailed report of any vulnerability or compliance issue and prioritize steps for remideations.

 The preview launch of the Inspector will have the following set of rules: